wasamasa/eyebrowse/README.rst

 loaded.
 Try switching back and forth between them with ``C-c C-w '`` to get a feeling for how subsequent window manipulations are handled.

+To make keeping track of workspaces easier, a tagging feature was added.
+Use ``C-c C-w ,`` to set a tag for the current window config, it will both appear in the modeline indicator and when using ``M-x eyebrowse-switch-to-window-config``.
+Setting the tag to an empty value will undo this change.

 Key bindings
 ------------